DigitalPublishingToolkit/NN09/md/10Rules.md

 up with you – it always does; but then there is nothing gained either.

 It is all too easy to dismiss the benefits of the cohesive forces of the query as mere consumerism or convenience.
-Certainly, everyday consumption also becomes more effective, faster, and often cheaper, when you can connect with a wide range of services, stores, and individuals at any time.
-However, positive filter sovereignty also extends to the political, cultural, and social operating range of the individual.
+Everyday consumption also becomes more effective, faster, and often cheaper, when you can connect with a wide range of services, stores, and individuals at any time.
+However, positive filter sovereignty extends to the political, cultural, and social operating range of the individual.
 You can follow people from conflict zones on Twitter for a personal perspective on events beyond your own horizon.
 You can listen to the